rightson/shell-dev-env/README.md

 Introduction
 ===================

-`shell-dev-env` is a configurable development environment package for Linux/OSX Shells (Bash).
+`shell-dev-env` is a configurable shell environment framework for Linux/OSX Shells (Bash).
-It provides a simple way to configure and orgnizes bashrc, vimrc, screerc and other custom binaries in a smart way.
+It help developers to configure and orgnize bashrc, vimrc, screerc as well as other custom binaries in a simple way: easy to install and easy to use.

 Installation
 ===================